 Perhaps the whisky world is ready for chocolate-rich roasted malt, fermented for three weeks, cut at a dangerously early point and then aged in a white port or Tokaij cask.
 Perhaps not.
 But wouldn’t it be fun to find out?

-There’s a seat in this bar that’s the perfect place to sit if you’ve ever dreamed of being a private investigator in film noir classic.
+There’s a seat in this bar that’s the perfect place to sit if you’ve ever dreamed of being a private investigator in a film noir classic.
 You can recline in your wicker-weaved chair, or rest your forearms on the cold marble table.

 Making my own salty sea breeze of a whisky – with a touch of peat smoke, chocolate malt and sherry-soaked machair – at Black Rock.